Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Fluoride for Children and Adults

-Did you know that fluoride prevents cavities and stimulates bone growth?
+Did you know that fluoride prevents cavities?

 What is Fluoride?